-If you file Form 8379 separately, please be sure to attach a copy of all Form(s) W-2, W-2G, or 1099 showing federal income tax withholding to Form 8379.
+If you file Form 8379 separately, please be sure to attach a copy of all Forms W-2 and W-2G for both spouses, and any Forms 1099 showing federal income tax withholding, to Form 8379.
 The processing of Form 8379 may be delayed if these forms are not attached, or if the form is incomplete when filed.